Application Deadline: Monday, March 7th, 2022 at 11:59PM. Under no circumstances will late applications be considered.

 · demonstrates leadership in the classroom in significant ways and

 · leads peers in school sports or activities or demonstrates leadership in activities outside of the school (work, civic organizations, religious organizations, etc.)

 · commands respect of faculty and peers and inspires positive behavior in others

 · has assumed complex leadership roles, including delegating responsibility to others

-· demonstrates ability to transform organizations or reach significant new objectives
+· demonstrates the ability to transform organizations or achieve significant new objectives

 0 points: exhibits undesirable behavior

 (criminal conviction, school suspension, bullying, disrespect for teachers, plagiarism, etc. as prescribed by the national organization of NHS)

 · displays courtesy, concern and respect for others

 · persistent and industrious in all endeavors